-- ▶ 20 Special Revenue Fund Other (optional).
-If used, this fund allows a district to identify special revenue funds other than those listed in this section.
-The funds listed in this section are isolated for data pipeline and auditor's integrity report purposes.
-Funds 26 through 29 are available for district use and roll to Fund 20 for data pipeline and auditor's integrity report purposes. - Supplemental Capital Construction, Technology and Maintenance Fund.
-The revenue from a tax levied for the purpose of providing ongoing cash funding for the capital construction, new technology, existing technology upgrade and maintenance needs of a school district and no other money other than interest and income credited to the fund, shall be deposited in the supplemental capital construction, technology and maintenance fund of the district.
-Used to account for the purposes and limitations specified by § 22-45-103(j), C.R.S.
+Supplemental Capital Construction, Technology and Maintenance Fund. (special revenue) The revenue from a tax levied for the purpose of providing ongoing cash funding for the capital construction, new technology, existing technology upgrade and maintenance needs of a school district and no other money other than interest and income credited to the fund, shall be deposited in the supplemental capital construction, technology and maintenance fund of the district.
+Used to account for the purposes and limitations specified by Section 22-45-103(j) C.R.S.
 If determined to be special revenue in nature.
-If determined to be a capital projects fund use fund 46.